syaffers/visibiome/README.md

         $ python manage.py collectstatic --settings=vzb.settings.development

-5. Edit `vzb/settings/<SETTING>.py` to update the webserver database configuration
+5. Visibiome handles many relational database systems but we use MySQL.
+Edit `vzb/settings/<SETTING>.py` to update the webserver database configuration.
+Be sure to create the database before doing the following steps

         ...
         DATABASES = {